AckerlyXu/heima/articles/storage/storage-c-plus-plus-how-to-use-files.md

 ---
-title: How to use File Storage from C++ | Microsoft Docs
+title: How to use File Storage from C++ | Azure
 description: Store file data in the cloud with Azure File storage.
 services: storage
 documentationcenter: .net
-author: seguler
+author: renashahmsft
-manager: jahogg
+manager: aungoo
 editor: tysonn

 ms.assetid: a1e8c99e-47a6-43a9-9541-c9262eb00b38